inunoriginal1/66daysofdata/README.md

 Most of my productive time today was spent reading [Nudge](https://www.amazon.com/Nudge-Improving-Decisions-Health-Happiness/dp/014311526X) and [Tune Your Chess Tactics Antenna](https://www.amazon.com/Tune-Your-Chess-Tactics-Antenna/dp/9056914049).
 It was refreshing to spend some time focusing on other topics.
 I've always been fascinated by behaviour and economics so a collaboration between behavioural economists is perfect.
 As a recreational chess player with some vague goal of becoming a titled chess player some day, the latter seemed productive.

 Still found some time tonight for the basketball project.
 I think I'm finally dipping my toes into doing some actual machine learning, which is both exciting and nerve-wracking.
 We'll see how this goes.

+### Day 51 (03/08/2021): Feature engineering

+Spent a bit of time tonight doing some more data cleaning and feature engineering on my basketball dataset.
+Not at all done with all the pre-processing, but ended the night by running my very first "model" (in the loosest sense of the word) with sklearn.
+The coefficients from this linear regression are completely nonsensical, but this was a success to me nonetheless.